There are so many problems with the way that Diabetes is being handled by the medical profession. Let me explain.

 Back to “Michelle.”

-She was told that she didn’t need insulin injections at this time and that they could try to fix it with diet and a mild medication.
-Failing that would be oral medication and if needed, injections.
+She was told that she didn’t need insulin injections at this time and that they could try to fix it with diet and a mild prescription medication.
+Failing that would be a stronger oral medication and if needed, injections.
 Michelle was told she would more than likely live the rest of her life with diabetes and to, “…get used to it.”

 While the medical world will never say diabetes is a curable disease, there is lots of evidence to show that people can reverse their levels to “non diabetes levels” and be classified as “pre-diabetes”.